andrelandgraf/laravel-docker/README.md

 ```
 this has to be done only once.

-Also note:
+No need for "docker-compose exec app php artisan optimize" anymore, see:
 https://laravel-news.com/laravel-5-6-removes-artisan-optimize
-No need for "docker-compose exec app php artisan optimize" anymore